 On graduation, you will be well-prepared to pursue a role within the fashion industry.
 Graduates will work in fashion forecasting, buying, merchandising, product development, fabric sourcing, marketing, visual merchandising, and brand management.

-24% of the very first graduating cohort from this new course, have secured first destination career roles in Buying, Merchandising and E-Commerce Management at the following prestigious brands:
+42% of the very first graduating cohort from this new course, secured first destination career roles in Buying, Merchandising and Market analysis within the first 3 months of completing the course.
+Positions were secured at the following prestigious brands:

 - Harvey Nichols